Swiss Grand Prix: Legislation

-On 6 June 2007, the Swiss legislature voted to lift the ban of circuit racing in Switzerland, 97 in favor and 77 opposed.
-However, the legislation was subsequently not ratified by the Swiss Council of States (the Senat).
+On 6 June 2007, the National Council voted to lift the ban of circuit racing in Switzerland, 97 in favor and 77 opposed.
+However, the legislation was subsequently not ratified by the Council of States.
 In 2015 the Swiss government allowed a relaxation of the law, permitting head-to-head racing events to be held in Switzerland for electric vehicles only.
 As a result, on 10 June 2018, Switzerland hosted its first motor race in 64 years when the first Zürich ePrix was held as a round of the all-electric Formula E championship.

-Winners of the Swiss Grand Prix
+Winners

 Repeat winners (drivers)

 A pink background indicates an event which was not part of the Formula One World Championship.

 A yellow background indicates an event which was part of the pre-war European Championship.

 Repeat winners (constructors)

 A pink background indicates an event which was not part of the Formula One World Championship.

 A yellow background indicates an event which was part of the pre-war European Championship.

 Constructors in bold are competing in the Formula One championship in the current season.